Whole Foods Market has come a long way from its humble beginnings in Austin, Texas.

 There had to be a better way.
 Whole Foods leadership wanted a scalable, yet cost-effective solution to unforeseen cell signal problems at current locations and those under construction.
 They considered options like relying on a guest WiFi network, but this required a user login that many customers opted not to use.

-Pursuing an active DAS solution would be cost-prohibitive—particularly at scale for the number of stores they had in mind.
-Also, for the fact that many Whole Foods Market locations are not free-standing stores but are part of a multi-story or mixed-use development.
+Also, many Whole Foods Market locations are not free-standing stores but are part of a multi-story or mixed-use development.
 This meant that any infrastructure changes would require signoff by the building’s owners or management.

 As leaders from Whole Foods Market conferred with experts and weighed their options, they worked with WilsonPro design consultant, Justin Latham.
-He was able to demonstrate the many advantages of a passive DAS WilsonPro solution and why it was best suited for their stores.
+He was able to demonstrate the many advantages of a WilsonPro Repeater System and why it was best suited for their stores.